dinofizz/carbalert/README.md

 GitHub OAuth registration is required for production deployments where the Flower front-end is accessible over the internet.

-There are Python pre-requisites for running CarbAlert on your local machine for development and testing, and there are the Docker and Nginx pre-requisites for deploying and running CarbAlert on a server.
-These will be explained in detail in the sections below.

 ### Mailgun registration

 The email alerts are sent using the [Mailgun](https://www.mailgun.com) API.
 Mailgun will allow you to send up to 10000 emails a month before charging you - fine for development and testing.